Nursing Strike – Why Babies Refuse to Breastfeed

 Babies are the cutest when they are peaceful and can turn into tiny monsters when they protest.
 Crying is just one of the many ways they tell they want or don’t want something.
 Many times, your baby, who has been perfectly fine having milk from your breasts, might suddenly refuse to suckle your breasts anymore and refrain from coming close to it at all.
-This protest is also called as breastfeeding strike.
+This protest is also called a breastfeeding strike.

-What is Breastfeeding Strike or Nursing Strike?
+What Is Breastfeeding Strike or Nursing Strike?

 A nursing strike is a phase when a baby, who has been feeding off the breast without any issues, suddenly refuses to feed anymore.
 These strikes can stay for a couple of days, or in some cases longer than that.
 Many mothers might suddenly feel rejected.
 However, it is important to note that this is just your baby’s way of communicating something to you.

 The causes of nursing strike can vary from something they are feeling or even something externally that they experienced.